ttrevorreese/Boolean-Hooligans/README.md

 # Boolean-Hooligans
-My repository for the Software Engineering Group Coursework with the Boolean Hooligans group.
+The repository for the Software Engineering Group Coursework with the Boolean Hooligans group.